nusco/narjillos/backlog.md

 * Store historical data in a database rather than in memory
   Amongst other things, this fixes the OutOfMemory problem on extremely long experiments.
+  Maybe track only DNA and birth/date events, and have an external program, possibly in Ruby, to process stats?

++ Move entire persistence to a database
+  Consider this, but be aware that it might effect usability, performance or reliability.
+  So I might decide to stick with files.

 + Move entire persistence to a database
   Consider this, but be aware that it might effect usability, performance or reliability.